 Maxi-Cosi permits use of any of the three crotch buckle slots when forward facing, and recommends using the position that will provide a snug fit for the child.

-Sam is 6 years old, tall and skinny for his age at 43 lbs and 47″.
+This model is 6 years old, tall and skinny for his age at 43 pounds and 47″.
 He is on the second to the top harness position on the Pria 85 and on the 3rd crotch buckle setting.
 He found the Pria 85 to be very comfortable; he is quite leggy and appreciated the leg support, cupholder and soft fabrics.
 On his second ride in the seat, he actually fell asleep which is rather uncommon for him.

-Sam’s only complaint with the Pria 85 was that the buckle is very difficult to open.
+His only complaint with the Pria 85 was that the buckle is very difficult to open.
 He regularly buckles and unbuckles himself in his other seats, but he couldn’t do the Pria.
 The strap material is also rather thin and tended to twist, he had a tough time getting in and out without twisting the straps.
 With two kids, it’s a real time saver to have my oldest buckle himself so it was frustrating for both of us that he needed my assistance each time we got in and out of the car.
-Similar to Grace, I had a difficult time tightening the harness the first time I adjusted it for him as well.
+I had a difficult time tightening the harness the first time I adjusted it for him.

-Kenzie is 5.5 and tall for her age – 48.5″ and weighs 53 lbs.
+This 5.5 year old model is tall for her age – 48.5″ and weighs 53 pounds.
 Despite being well within the stated limits of the Pria 85, she outgrew the seat some time ago.
 Her shoulders are above the top harness position, and the harness was only just long enough to get her buckled in, it was not comfortable for her at all.

 Maxi-Cosi came up with a lot of fun details in the design of the Pria 85, here are a few: